danielwildsmith/personal-website/README.md

 #### About Page
 You have reached my cozy space on the internet.
 Feel free to rest here and explore a bit about me.
-(I am a computer scientist student based in Gainesville, Florida.)
 ##### Section 1
 Daniel Wildsmith
 CS Student / Software Developer